 This amazing destination boasts shaded walkways, breathtaking views, and a fantastic children’s play area.
 You can indulge in a delightful lakeside picnic while feeding the adorable ducks or treat yourself to a luxurious dining experience at one of the many conveniently located restaurants.
 The choice is yours!

 Not only can you snap the perfect profile picture at the park, but there are also countless attractions just a stone’s throw away.
 From there, you can take a walking tour of the enchanting Old Cairo, explore the grand Mohamed Ali Mosque, also known as the Citadel, and even visit the Egyptian Museum and the Giza Pyramids.
-But that is not all—you will also get to experience the vibrant energy of the famous mega-bazaar Khan el Khalili and catch a traditional Tanoura dancing show in Wikala Al-Ghouri.
+But that is not all—you will also experience the vibrant energy of the famous mega-bazaar Khan el Khalili and catch a traditional Tanoura dancing show in Wikala Al-Ghouri.

 Khan El-Khalili

-As you wander through the bustling market, prepare to be dazzled by the diversity of goods that surround you!
+As you wander through the bustling market, prepare to be dazzled by the diversity of goods surrounding you!
 Your eyes will dance with delight as you take in the vibrant array of merchandise on display.
 From sparkling silverware and gold artefacts to stunning antiques, you will find everything you need to add an oriental touch to your life.

 A Day Trip to London